danbev/learning-crypto/notes/oci-image-spec.md

 The OCI image [specification] deals with how to package and store a container image.

-My main motivation for learning about this format is that it use useful to understand when using [ORAS](./oras.md), and also projects like in-toto and sigstore use these concepts internally.
+My main motivation for learning about this format is that it is useful to understand when using [ORAS](./oras.md), and also projects like in-toto and sigstore use these concepts internally.